SKAO at the Royal Society Summer Science Exhibition

 01 July 2025 - 06 July 2025 London, UK

-Together with the UK’s Science and Technology Facilities Council (STFC), we look forward to welcome you to our stand at this year’s Royal Society Summer Exhibition, where we will showcase our cutting-edge SKA telescopes and advanced data and computing technologies.
+Together with the UK’s Science and Technology Facilities Council (STFC), the SKAO was selected to appear at this year’s Royal Society Summer Exhibition, the UK's oldest science festival, with a public outreach stand entitled Unveiling the Universe: explore the cosmos with the SKA Observatory, where we will showcase the science of radio astronomy and our cutting-edge SKA telescopes through engaging hands-on activities.

 Red image with white text: "Selected for the royal society summer science exhibition.